EnexaProject/documentation/pages/mydoc/application_dev.md

 ```

-## Step 5 retrieve the location of the result from meta-data
+## Step 5 retrieve the location of the result from metadata
-first with using the "/meta" endpoint, client find that the meta-data endpoint
+first with using the `/meta` endpoint, client find that the meta-data endpoint
 ```java

 private String getMeta() {